JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/options.md

  - <u>rounding (int | None, optional):</u> The number of decimals to round the results to.
 Defaults to 4.

  **Returns:**
- pd.DataFrame: the lambda values containing the tickers and strike prices as the index and the time to expiration as the columns.
+ pd.DataFrame: the epsilon values containing the tickers and strike prices as the index and the time to expiration as the columns.

  As an example: